bparanj/crystal/electronics/zettel/conductor.md

 While some materials and components have very low resistance, there's always some resistance present in every electronic component.

-While many electronic components have resistance, not all do.

 Components with resistance:

 - Resistors